dx-dtran/gpt2-vision/README.md

  <img src="assets/gpt-architecture.png" width="500" />
 </div>

-*A GPT-2 language model converting a sequence of text into word embeddings, then using these embeddings together to predict the next word*
+*A GPT-2 language model converts a sequence of text into word embeddings, then uses these embeddings together to predict the next word*

 ###  Text embeddings